-- (b) roof means any structure or device (whether temporary, fixed or movable) that prevents or significantly impedes upward airflow, including a ceiling or awning; - (c) wall means any structure (whether fixed or movable) that prevents or significantly impedes lateral airflow, notwithstanding if it has a window or door. - (4) A person who owns, operates or controls a food and drink facility that is not located inside a food court may operate that facility for seated service if that person: - (a) permits service of food or drinks only to members of the public who are seated; and - (b) complies with the restricted area requirement; and - (c) ensures not more than 10 members of the public are permitted in the facility per group booking; and - (d) for indoor spaces at the facility, limits the number of members of the public permitted in each indoor space at the facility to the lesser of: - (i) the number permitted by the density quotient; and - (ii) 10, provided that the total number of members of the public in all indoor spaces at the facility does not exceed 20 persons; and
+- (b) roof means any structure or device (whether temporary, fixed or movable) that prevents or significantly impedes upward airflow, including a ceiling or awning; - (c) wall means any structure (whether fixed or movable) that prevents or significantly impedes lateral airflow, notwithstanding if it has a window or door. - (4) A person who owns, operates or controls a food and drink facility that is not located inside a food court may operate that facility for seated service if that person: - (a) permits service of food or drinks only to members of the public who are seated; and - (b) ensures not more than 10 members of the public are permitted in the facility per group booking (with any infant under one year of age not counting in this limit); and - (c) for indoor spaces at the facility, limits (with any infant under one year of age not counting in this limit) the number of members of the public permitted in each indoor space at the facility to the lesser of:

+- (i) the number permitted by the density quotient; and - (ii) 10.

+provided that the total number of members of the public in all indoor spaces at the facility does not exceed 20 persons (with any infant under one year of age not counting in this limit); and

-Note: conditions of any liquor licence or planning permit must also be complied with.
+Note: the person must also comply with the conditions of any liquor licence or planning permit.

-- (e) for outdoor spaces at the facility, limits the number of members of the public permitted in outdoor spaces at the facility to the lesser of: - (i) the number permitted by the density quotient; and - (ii) 50; and calculating the density quotient.
+- (d) for outdoor spaces at the facility, limits (with any infant under one year of age not counting in this limit) the number of members of the public permitted in all outdoor spaces at the facility to the lesser of: - (i) the number permitted by the density quotient; and - (ii) 50; and

+Note 1: the person must also comply with the conditions of any liquor licence or planning permit.
+Note 2: if temporary new licences or permits are sought and obtained for a pop-up food and drink facility, a cap of 50 members of the public will apply, subject to the density quotient.

+Note 3: the density quotient in the Workplace Directions (No. 7) provides for restrictions on an outdoor space in a food and drink facility by requiring the use of half the accessible space when calculating the density quotient.
 This permits more members of the public at any one time when compared to the density quotient for other shared spaces or publicly accessible areas, where a quarter of the accessible space is to be used when calculating the density quotient.

-Note 1: conditions of any liquor licence or planning permit must also be complied with.
-Note 2: if temporary new permits or licences are sought and obtained for pop-up food and drink facility, a cap of 50 members of the public will apply, subject to the density quotient.

-Note 3: The density quotient in the Workplace Directions (No. 6) provides for restrictions on an outdoor space in a food and drink facility by requiring the use of half the accessible space when

-- (f) maintains a distance between tables at all times so that members of the public are at least 1.5 metres from other groups and members of the public when seated (including groups at other facilities); and
+- (e) maintains a distance between tables at all times so that members of the public are at least 1.5 metres from other groups and members of the public when seated (including groups at other facilities); and

-- (g) complies with:
+- (f) complies with:

-- (i) the signage requirement for each indoor space and outdoor space accessible to members of the public; and
+- the signage requirement for each indoor space and outdoor space accessible to members of the public; and

 - (ii) the cleaning requirement; and

 - (iii) the records requirement; and

 - (iv) the restricted area requirement.